Aristotle-Metadata-Enterprises/django-garnett/README.md

 Advanced Settings (you probably neither need or want to change these)
 * `GARNETT_TRANSLATABLE_FIELDS_PROPERTY_NAME`:
     * Garnett adds a property to all models that returns a list of all TranslatableFields.
-By default, this is 'translatable_fields', but you can customise it here if yoou want.
+By default, this is 'translatable_fields', but you can customise it here if you want.
     * default: `translatable_fields`
 * `GARNETT_TRANSLATIONS_PROPERTY_NAME`:
     * Garnett adds a property to all models that returns a dictionary of all translations of all TranslatableFields.
-By default, this is 'translations', but you can customise it here if yoou want.    * default: `translations`
+By default, this is 'translations', but you can customise it here if you want.    * default: `translations`